 - 2 cups low sodium chicken stock

 - 1 tsp black pepper

-- Add the chopped sage, 3/4 tsp of black pepper and the 2 cups of chicken stock to the pan.
-Scrape off brown bits on bottom of pan with a wooden spoon and cook for 1 minute.
+- Add the chopped sage, 3/4 tsp of black pepper, and the 2 cups of chicken stock to the pan.
+Scrape off brown bits from the bottom of the pan with a wooden spoon and cook for 1 minute.

 - Add the 2 cups of chopped apples and 2 Tbsp of butter to the pan.
 Cook for 3 minutes to coat the apples and melt the butter.

 - Add 1/2 cup of pecorino and 3/4 cup of breadcrumbs to the pan and thoroughly mix to incorporate.

 - Remove the acorn squash from the oven and turn them cup side up for stuffing.
 Stuff the squash, mounding it higher than the edge.
 Place 1 Tbsp of butter on each squash half.
 Cover lightly with foil and return to oven 35-40 minutes more of baking.
 Any remaining stuffing can be placed in a baking pan and cooked alongside the squash.

 - Remove and test that the squash is fork-tender.
 If not, return to the oven for 10 more minutes.
 When tender, sprinkle the last 1/4 cup of pecorino onto the 4 halves and serve.
 Enjoy!